A-Alexandrov2021/nlg-project/README.md

 docker build . -t nlg-project -f Dockerfile

+# Listing the Containers

+docker ps

+# Starting and Stopping the Container

+docker stop 'ContaineName'

+or

+docker stop 'ContainerImageID'

 # Running the Application

 Once the image has been created, create and start a new container using the command shown as below: